SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 created: 2022-11-18T01:24:52.668Z
 guid: 926270de-f1f2-4dad-8a0d-f076a431aba0
 ---
-While automation can be an awesome part of a test strategy, not all tests are good candidates to be automated.
+Automation can be an awesome part of a test strategy, but not all tests are good candidates to be automated.

 While [all testing cannot be automated](https://www.ssw.com.au/rules/why-testing-cannot-be-completely-automated) due to the uniquely human skills that are required (e.g. exploration, learning, experimentation), it also doesn't make sense to try to automate all of the tests that could be automated.